recart/career/test-assignments/frontend-react-assignment/README.md

 - Create a new component which does a basic pagination.
   - This component should contain 2 buttons (Prev, Next) which can paginate the colleague list in the correct direction.
 The list should only show 5 elements at a time.
-  - Hint: Try to use a Higher Order Component.
+  - Try to make the pagination as reusable as possible.
 Do NOT use a 3rd party library for the pagination feature itself but feel free to use any other package for the implementation.
 - Collect the favorite colleagues in a separated list called the “favorites list” already seen on the UI.
   - Hint: The colleague objects already have a `favorite` boolean field.
   - Optional task: Make this list also pageable.